 Reasons for opposition should be stated, along with specific alternatives which would overcome the opposition; allowing the communities and the ICG, wherever possible, to understand concerns, assess their extent, and identify compromise solutions.

-The chair will provide a time frame (to be fixed according to the prevailing circuimstances) for a given case under consideration, for discussion and consultation needed to address the specific issue.
+The chair will provide a time frame (to be fixed according to the prevailing circumstances) for a given case under consideration, for discussion and consultation needed to address the specific issue.

-When such time, or extension of such time, for the ICG to consider and attempt to accommodate objections has expired, the chair and vice chairs, in consultation with the members to make their utmost effort if any other mechanisms of consensus can be found. which are relevant and appropriate to the issue under discussion. .
+When such time, or extension of such time, for the ICG to consider and attempt to accommodate objections has expired, the chair and vice chairs, in consultation with the members should make their utmost effort if any other mechanisms of consensus can be found which are relevant and appropriate to the issue under discussion. .

 It is obvious that no single member or a minority should be allowed to block the decision making process.
-In other words to avoid a situation where one person or a minority could block the whole process .
+In other words a situation should be avoided where one person or a minority could block the whole process.
 See relevant paragraphs below

-c) Designation of recommendation
+c.
+Designation of recommendation

 Following these basic principles, the chair will be responsible for designating each ICG position as having one of the following designations: